Phi Sigma Alpha: Club houses

-There is also a bar and restaurant area, called Vale's Place, reserved for fraternity members and their guest.
-In the back of the Casa Club Sigma is a basketball court.
-There used to be a swimming pool as well, but it has been paved over to provide additional parking area.
-The main offices of the fraternity are on the second floor of the building.
-On the back is the Pub Sigma, which is used by the Alfa Omega Activo chapter for their meetings and social events.

-Sigma Foundation
+In 2025 a club house in Mayagüez was established after renovating the historic Tienda-Almacén Siempreviva.

+Philanthropy

-The "Fundación Sigma" (Sigma Foundation) is a non profit organization, established to offer Puerto Rican youth of limited resources and those of outstanding academical records the opportunity to cover part of their university expenses.
+The Fundación Sigma (Sigma Foundation) is a nonprofit organization, established to offer Puerto Rican youth of limited resources and those of outstanding academic records the opportunity to cover part of their university expenses.
 Through different fraternity activities, carried out to raise funds, the organization seeks to be fiscally responsible as the basis to fulfill its philanthropic goals.

-The fraternity collaborates and contributes to different organizations, mainly to the "Fondita de Jesus", the American Red Cross, American Cancer Society and "Centro Espibi" in Mayagüez.
+The fraternity collaborates and contributes to different organizations, mainly to the Fondita de Jesus, the American Red Cross, American Cancer Society and Centro Espibi in Mayagüez.
 Various golf tournaments are held to raise funds for charities.
 The Beta Boriquen chapter coordinates one such tournament with the Mayagüez Rotary Club.
+The fraternity raised funds for Da Vida Caminando con Raymond (Walk-A-Thon) during the years the event was active; its members raised $25,000 in 2023.

+Since 2019, the fraternity has held consciousness raising campaign against violence against women, including a campaign in Caribbean Cinemas in March 2024.
+The fraternity donated $80,000.00 to the feminist nonprofit Proyecto Matria in September 24, 2024.